-Women seem to have dominated the modeling market for a long time.
-When you think of fashion models, it’s likely famous women that come to mind.
+Women seem to have dominated the modeling industry for a long time.
+When you think of fashion models, it’s likely women that come to mind.
 From Cindy Crawford to Cara Delevingne, models from different generations have become iconic, and their names are synonymous with beauty and style.
-However, male models are carving a bigger and bigger spot in the modeling world, and many of them are becoming icons in their own right.
+However, male models are carving a larger spot in the modeling world, and many of them are becoming icons in their own right.
 If you’re wondering if you have what it takes, here’s what you should know to get started as a male model.

 You Don't Need Professional Photographs

 Basic snapshots are all you need to get the attention of top modeling agencies.
-If you are interested in fashion modeling, be sure your pictures, or what the industry refers to as "digitals" or Polaroids, include a clear face shot (one smiling, one not smiling), and some full-length body shots with and without your shirt on.
+If you are interested in fashion modeling, be sure your pictures, or what the industry refers to as "digitals" or Polaroids, include a clear face shot (one smiling and one not smiling) and some full-length body shots with and without your shirt on.

-If commercial modeling is more your style, then in addition to the type of photos mentioned above, be sure to include some images that show a range of emotions from happy, excited, angry, sad, etc.
+If commercial modeling is more your style, then in addition to the type of photos mentioned above, be sure to include some images that show a range of emotions, such as happy, excited, angry, sad, etc.

 You Don't Need Modeling Classes

-Modeling classes are not required to become a fashion model as most agencies are willing to provide the necessary training you'll need to get started.
+Modeling classes are not required to become a fashion model as most agencies are willing to provide the necessary training you need to get started.
 It is always recommended that both fashion and commercial models take some introductory acting or auditioning workshops.